greg-katz/puzzlehunt-svc-neo4j/README.md

 ## Other things to try

+- Can you use an in-memory Neo4j database to enable build time integration tests of the GraphQL API?
 - Add description comments to the GraphQL schema to document the types, properties, queries, and mutations (so that they show up in GraphiQL, for example).
 Descriptions support Markdown, [right](https://spec.graphql.org/June2018/#sec-Descriptions)?
 - Does Neo4j support full text search indexes?
 [Looks like yes](https://neo4j.com/developer/kb/fulltext-search-in-neo4j/)?
 - Does Neo4j support publishing a stream of change events?
 [Looks like yes](https://neo4j.com/docs/labs/neo4j-streams/current/overview/).